-0636 - IT ACADEMY Term Course Grades 9-12 0.5 Credit Prerequisite: None
+0636 - IT ACADEMY

+Term Course Grades 9-12 0.5 Credit Prerequisite: None

-Want to be successful in today's job market?
-Take a course from the IT Academy.
-This academy lets you choose what certifications you want to earn.
-Receive a Microsoft Office Specialist certification if you are interested in learning how to be productive using Microsoft Office and other software tools.
-Or decide on a Microsoft Technology Associate certification if you are interested in being more prepared for college and career roles in software and app development.
-If software or programming isn't for you thaen you can try your hand at learning the IT infrastructure earn a Microsoft Certifications Solutions Associate certification.
-This will provide you with the core technical skills required to build a sustainable technology career managing infrastructure for cloud, clients, devices, databases, and Office 365.
+Want to be successful in to oday's job market?
+Take a course from th e IT Academy.
+This academy lets you

+Office Specialist certification if you are

+and other software tools.
+Or decide on

+d in being more prepared for college

+and career roles in software and app development.
+If software or programming isn't for you then you can

+tifications Solutions Associate

+- • quired to build a sustainable

+0. 0 , s, databases, and Office 365.

+the initiative and skills to be a valued

+employee.
+Interested in becoming certified in more than one area?
+Contact Mrs. Moehn or Mrs. Koenigs

+for more information on h ow you can achieve that.